nualagr/dargan-health-foods/README.md

 - the **Search icon or bar** and
 - the **Shopping Cart**.

-These links were therefore given priority on the mobile navbar.
+These links were therefore given priority on the mobile navbar design.

 ![alt text](documentation/readme-images/mobile-navbar.png "Mobile Navbar.")